stillprocrastinating/UDP5WA4CF-UN01_user_centric_front_end_development/UXD.md

 ### User needs business objectives

 The requirements for the course website design are 3 web pages, including a form.
-1. Form
+- Form
-1. Homepage
+- Homepage
-1. Content page
+- Content page

 ## Scope

 ### Functional specification

-1. Ascertain whether any story listeners are demanding for the full _Dungeons & Dragons_ story of _Amber Senescent_ and her companions, titled: _Petrification Restoration Project_.
+- Ascertain whether any story listeners are demanding for the full _Dungeons & Dragons_ story of _Amber Senescent_ and her companions, titled: _Petrification Restoration Project_.
-1. Provide a core premise to work from.
+- Provide a core premise to work from.
-1. Provide context for the story listeners to decide to purchase _Petrification Restoration Project_.
+- Provide context for the story listeners to decide to purchase _Petrification Restoration Project_.

 ### Content requirements

-1. Assuming that story listeners are demanding for _Petrification Restoration Project_, provide a link to the purchase site.
+- Assuming that story listeners are demanding for _Petrification Restoration Project_, provide a link to the purchase site.
-1. Provide a familiar/demanding setting for the story listeners: _Dungeons & Dragons_.
+- Provide a familiar/demanding setting for the story listeners: _Dungeons & Dragons_.
-1. ~~Provide the story of _Petrification Restoration Project_.~~
+- ~~Provide the story of _Petrification Restoration Project_.~~
-    <br>Provide the bibliography of _Amber Senescent_.
+    ~~Provide the bibliography of _Amber Senescent_.~~
+    Provide a teaser of the first 5 chapters of _Petrification Restoration Project_.

 ### Continued releases

 - Previous campaigns, currently not finished typing up.
+    - Band of Bards
+    - Mob of Monks
+    - Cops & Cults
 - Future campaigns!
+    - Monster Book of Monsters

+## Structure

+### Interaction design

+1. Homepage: _Dungeons & Dragons_ introductory content.
+1. Content: The first 5 chapters of _Petrification Restoration Project_ teaser.
+1. Form: Ask story listeners whether they are interested in purchasing the full story of _Petrification Restoration Project_.